bittyphp/bitty-container/README.md

 ## Adding an Entry

-You can add entries to Bitty's container one of two ways: via the container `set` method or via a service provider.
+You can add entries to Bitty's container one of few ways: via the constructor, the `set` method, or via a service provider.

 The container is set up to support adding both services and parameters.
 All services must be built using an anonymous function (a `\Closure`).
 Any other value will be considered a parameter.